 During the first two days fundamental project management principles and techniques are addressed.
-The principles are based on PMI’s PMBOK® Guide, and are being successfully applied to projects of all sizes and types within the business world.
+The principles are based on the Project Management Institute's, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide), and are being successfully applied to projects of all sizes and types within the business world.
 Techniques are applied through simple tools and templates that can be immediately applied to your job to address real life project situations.

 At the end of this 2-day workshop participants will be able to:

 - Develop a Project Charter and Project Plan

 - Identify the stakeholders and meet their expectations

 - Define the scope through work breakdown structures

 - Handle conflict through effective communications

 Following the 3rd day participants will be able to use MS Project to: